Chenfeng-Li/Politician-Image-Project/README.md

 Implementing Residual Masking Network (RMN) for expression detection.
 Achieving 77% accuracy from <a href="https://www.kaggle.com/datasets/msambare/fer2013">Fer2013</a> dataset.

-For a face image, this model returns a logit vector of length 7, stands for <code>['Angry', 'Disgust', 'Fear', 'Happy', 'Sad', 'Surprise', 'Neutral']<code> expressions.
+For a face image, this model returns a logit vector of length 7, stands for <code>['Angry', 'Disgust', 'Fear', 'Happy', 'Sad', 'Surprise', 'Neutral']</code> expressions.
 We can then apply softmax function to get the corresponding probability.